-Your lower back contains small important muscles and five lumbar vertebrae (L1-L5).
+Your lower back contains important muscles and five lumbar vertebrae (L1-L5).
 Understanding how they work is important to maintaining a healthy and resilient lower back to keep you lifting longer and stronger.
 Here’s a breakdown of the anatomy of the lower back.

-The Erector Spinae Muscles
+Erector Spinae Muscles

-The three muscles form a column, known as the erector spinae.
-The erector spinae is located posterior and laterally to the spinal column and runs from the lower back and hips all the way to the cervical (neck) spine.
+Three lower back muscles form a column, known as the erector spinae.
+The erector spinae is located posterior and laterally to the spinal column and runs from the lower back and hips to the cervical (neck) spine.
 Aesthetically, the erector spinae are the tenderloin-looking muscles that run vertically next to the spine.
 These three muscles are:

 - Longissimus: This is the middle part and the largest muscle of the three muscles.
 Its functions are lateral flexion and extension of the spine and help turn your head from side to side.

 - Iliocostalis: The Iliocostalis is the furthest away from the spine and begins at the sacrum.
 Its functions are lateral flexion and spinal extension.

 Your lower back isn’t to be trifled with — and it’s also not a region you want to ignore.
 This area of your body is a critical part of most compound lifts.
 To make sure your lifts overall stay strong and that you stay limber in your daily life, you’ve got to give your lower back the attention it needs.

 Now that you have a handle on the best lower back exercises to strengthen your lumbar region, you can also check out these other helpful back training articles: